U.S. Department of Transportation

 Pessimistic Outlook

-In contrast, FHWA’s alternative forecast of lower growth in VMT reflects the pessimistic economic outlook from the S&P Global Spring 2024 forecast.
+In contrast, FHWA’s alternative forecast of lower growth in VMT reflects the pessimistic economic outlook from the S&P Global Spring 2025 forecast.
 This alternative outlook predicts weaker growth in productivity, labor force participation, and business investment, together with higher interest rates and more rapid price inflation.
 Combined with less robust activity in the housing sector and higher energy prices, these factors dampen projected future growth in real GDP and personal income relative to the baseline economic outlook.
-Under this scenario, slower economic growth leads to lower demand for personal travel, so that light-duty VMT increases primarily as a result of U.S. population growth.
-At the same time, slower growth in goods manufacturing, freight shipments, and construction activity dampen growth in truck VMT compared to the levels projected under the baseline forecast.
+Under this scenario, although slower economic growth and higher fuel prices leads to lower demand for personal travel, light-duty VMT increases primarily as a result of U.S. population growth.
+At the same time, higher fuel prices coupled with slower growth in goods manufacturing, freight shipments, and construction activity dampen growth in truck VMT compared to the levels projected under the baseline forecast.

 Outlook Comparison

-This column chart shows the projected average annual growth rate (2019-2050)of GDP under the optimistic, baseline, and pessimistic economic outlooks.
+This column chart shows the projected average annual growth rate (2023-2053) of real GDP under the optimistic, baseline, and pessimistic economic outlooks.

-This column chart shows the projected average annual growth rate (2019-2050)of real disposable personal income per capita under the optimistic, baseline, and pessimistic economic outlooks.
+This column chart shows the projected average annual growth rate (2023-2053) of real disposable income per capita under the optimistic, baseline, and pessimistic economic outlooks.

-This column chart shows the projected average annual growth rate (2019-2050)of real gasoline prices per gallon under the optimistic, baseline, and pessimistic economic outlooks.
+This column chart shows the projected average annual growth rate (2023-2053) of gasoline prices per gallon in 2017 dollars under the optimistic, baseline, and pessimistic economic outlooks.

 Table 4 reports alternative forecasts of future growth in VMT under these optimistic and pessimistic economic outlooks; the range between them reflects the effect of uncertainty about future economic growth.
-As the table shows, these alternative outlooks have a pronounced effect on the forecast of future growth in light-duty VMT through 2050, which ranges from 0.6% annually in the optimistic scenario to 0.3% per year under the pessimistic scenario.
+As the table shows, these alternative outlooks have a pronounced effect on the forecast of future growth in light-duty VMT through 2053, which ranges from a high of 0.8% annually in the optimistic scenario to only 0.3% per year under the pessimistic scenario.

-The difference between the forecasts of 21- and 31-year growth in truck travel between the optimistic and pessimistic economic outlooks is even larger, as they reflect fundamentally differing outlooks for U.S. consumption, investment, trade, and manufacturing.
-Because light-duty vehicles account for the largest share of total VMT, however, the long-term 31-year forecast of total VMT by trucks and personal vehicles varies within a comparatively narrow range between the optimistic and pessimistic economic outlooks.
+The difference between the forecasts of 20- and 30-year growth in truck travel between the optimistic and pessimistic economic outlooks is even larger, as they reflect fundamentally differing outlooks for U.S. consumption, investment, trade, and manufacturing.
+Because light-duty vehicles account for the largest share of total VMT, the long-term 30-year forecast of combined VMT by trucks and personal vehicles varies within a comparatively narrow range between the optimistic and pessimistic economic outlooks.

 Vehicle Class Pessimistic Economic Growth Outlook*